 It is the holiday season and that means, its time to make and decorate gingerbread houses.
 Building gingerbread houses has been a holiday tradition for hundreds of years and is great past time for family and friends.
 But, Before you start rounding up the kids and grand kids for this fun holiday activity, here are some of the most important gingerbread house tips from our expert bakers to help get you started.

-1. Baking Gingerbread vs Using a Pre-made Kit – The Most Important Decision
+1. Baking Fresh Gingerbread vs Using a Pre-Made Gingerbread Kit – The Most Important Decision

 Now, before you start decorating your gingerbread house, it’s important to figure out which route you will take, either baking your gingerbread from scratch or purchasing a pre-made kit.
 There are many advantages and disadvantages to both.